Documentation

 private static final String HOST_URL = "https://cloud2.influxdata.com"; // your Cloud Serverless region URL

-private static final String DATABASE = "java"; // your Cloud Serverless bucket
+private static final String DATABASE = "DATABASE_NAME"; // your InfluxDB bucket

-private static final char[] API_TOKEN = System.getenv("API_TOKEN"); // your local environment variable that stores your API Token
+private static final char[] TOKEN = System.getenv("API_TOKEN"); // a local environment variable that stores your API token

 // Create a client instance that writes and queries data in your bucket.